rakeshkpradhan15-hub/Customer-Shopping-Behavior-Analysis/README.md

 ## 3. Database Integration

-The cleaned dataset was exported into PostgreSQL/MySQL for SQL-based business analysis.
+The cleaned dataset was exported into MySQL for SQL-based business analysis.

 ---